pulumi/pulumi-hugo/themes/default/content/blog/crosswalk-for-aws-1-0/index.md

 <img align="right" width="440" src="serverless.png">

-AWS Lambda and the serverless architectures it enables provider native support for event based compute triggered off of a wide variety of events from within the AWS platform.
-Coupled with services like AWS API Gateway, this offers eimple ways to serve HTTP-based APIs and muc, much more.
+AWS Lambda and the serverless architectures it enables provide native support for event based compute triggered off of a wide variety of events from within the AWS platform.
+Coupled with services like AWS API Gateway, this offers simple ways to serve HTTP-based APIs and much, much more.

 Pulumi's built in support for AWS Lambda functions and the new `aws-apigateway` 1.0 package make it simple to compose these services to build serverless applications and services on AWS in just a few lines of code.